FelixRovinVincent/vehicle-survey-analyser/README.md

 All the analysis and design documents I have created to solve the challenge are available in the [_DOCS](https://github.com/FelixRovinVincent/vehicle-survey-analyser/tree/master/_DOCS) folder.
 The steps I followed to solve the chosen challenge are as follows:-

-1. Started the project by creating a GitHub repo.
+1. Start the project by creating a GitHub repo.
 2. Setup configuration management using Maven.
-3. Configured logging with java.util.logging.
+3. Configure logging with java.util.logging.
-4. Added Static Analysis capability to the project.
+4. Add Static Analysis capability to the project.
-5. Textual Analysis of the Problem Statement done.
+5. Textual Analysis of the Problem Statement and other documents if any prepared in requirements gathering.
+It helps to identify and fix requirements, Actors, User stories, and most likely much of the System test cases, some of the Classes and their behaviour etc.
-6. Create README to include the deliverables:-
+6. Create README to include the following deliverables:
 	a.
-An explanation on why I selected the chosen problem
+An explanation on why I selected the chosen problem.
 	b.
 Clear and concise instruction on how to execute the solution to the challenge.
-7. Requirements Diagram to ensure that no requirements are missed during design.
+7. Requirements Diagram which helps to ensure that no requirements are missed during design.
+8. Identify and write System Test cases.
+The examples mentioned in the problem statement such as the explanation on how the data will be interpreted etc. are definitely System Test Case candidates.
-8. Code Design using UML Class Diagram
+9. Code design using UML Class Diagram.
-9. Write Unit Tests against crucial methods.
+10. Write Unit Tests especially against crucial methods.
-10. Write Integration tests including negative scenarios.
+11. Write Integration tests including negative scenarios.
-11. Write test-driven production code as implementation of the design.
+12. Write test-driven production code as implementation of the design.
 Running tests to confirm implementation logic, static analysis of the code followed by corrections/improvements are repeated in sequence after implementing a portion of the solution.
 This would be the last deliverable.
+13. Refactor code.
+There will always be room for improvement.
+But, hopefully the refactoring will be minimum as otherwise it would be a sign of poor application design.
-12. Ensure everything is OK.
-Submit the solution via email including the link to GitHub repo.
+14. Ensure everything is OK.
+Submit the solution via email including the link to GitHub repo..

 ## Getting Started